-3. Lettuce Grow
+5. Lettuce Grow

-Whole Kids Foundation is partnering with Lettuce Grow to provide hydroponic "farm stands" to schools.
+Whole Kids Foundation is partnering with Lettuce Grow to provide hydroponic "Farmstands" to schools in select areas.
 Learn more about them here.
-During this grant cycle, any qualified applicant that does not receive a \$2,000 Garden Grant and is placed on our "On Hold" list, will be eligible to receive an equipment grant of a farmstand to get you growing in the meantime.
+During this grant cycle, any qualified applicant that does not receive a \$3,000 Garden Grant and is placed on our "On Hold" list, will be eligible to receive an equipment grant of a Farmstand to get you growing in the meantime.